git-tfs/git-tfs/doc/commands/clone.md

     git tfs clone http://tfs:8080/tfs/DefaultCollection $/Project1

-### Clone only the trunk (or a branch)
+### Clone only the trunk (with dependency branches)

-Sometimes, it could be interesting to clone only a branch of a TFS repository (for example to extract only the trunk of your project and manage branches with `[branch](branch.md)`.
+Sometimes, it could be interesting to clone only a branch of a TFS repository (for example to extract only the trunk of your project and manage branches using the [branch](branch.md) command.

 Suppose you have on TFS: